Skip to content

 Contact information

-Please use the GSRI Slack to interact with members of this workshop.
+Please use email to interact with members of this workshop.
 If you have any concerns that need to be addressed outside of the course, use the contact form and a member of the team will be notified.

 Who are the creators of GSRI

 The Graduate Student Research Institute was created in 2017 by the UW Libraries’ Instructional Design & Outreach Services Team (LibID), with the support of Jaye Sablan and Kelly Edwards in Graduate Student Affairs (formerly Graduate School Core Programs) and Carolyn Jackson of the Office of Graduate Student Equity & Excellence (GSEE, formerly Go-MAP).
-We have maintained and continued to revise and offer GSRI to graduate students each summer, with the support of UW Libraries’ tri-campus staff that mentor students in the program, facilitate zoom sessions, discussion boards and Slack discussions, and help to revise content.
+We have maintained and continued to revise and offer GSRI to graduate students each summer, with the support of UW Libraries’ tri-campus staff.

 The LibID Team focuses on scalable and innovative approaches to library instruction and coordinates Libraries support for fee-based degree programs, with special emphasis on the needs of professional, online, and non-traditional learners.
-LibID focuses efforts on building programs and services that intentionally support Black, Indigenous and Students of Color and have core Antiracist Commitments that have guided the development and decisions of GSRI.
+The core LibID Team is Perry Yee and Reed Garber-Pearson.

 Frequently Asked Questions